 Robert Katz & Celestine Dars :: Lorenz Books :: 1st Edition :: 2016 :: 256 Pages

 A gloriously beautiful book, with interesting and helpful descriptions of the most important artists and works of art of the Impressionist era.

 Agnes Berecz :: Prestel Publishers :: 1st Edition :: 2019 :: 216 Pages

 A perfect selection of 100 crucial works of art, shows their importance and context in the development of the modern contemporary art era – unmissable!

 Arguably the most complete, coherent and valuable book on modern art and contemporary art available today.

-Staggering in its completeness, Holzwarth’s modern art classic seems to include every single major and minor artist of significance, with brilliantly concise and informative essays and a beautifully reproduced artwork for each.
+Staggering in its completeness, Holzwarth’s modern art and contemporary art classic seems to include every single major and minor artist of significance, with brilliantly concise and informative essays and a beautifully reproduced artwork for each.

-There are literally thousands and thousands of major and minor artists who have made a real contribution to art history, and there is no way to represent a tiniest fraction of even the most important of them.
+There are literally thousands and thousands of major and minor famous artists who have made a real contribution to history of art & art movements, and there is no way to represent the tiniest fraction of even the most important of them.

-So I have decided instead to present twenty major artists, selected somewhat arbitrarily by me, and recommend my favorite book for each of them.
+So I have decided instead to present twenty major famous artists from various art movements, selected somewhat arbitrarily by me, and recommend my favorite art history books for each of them.

 Leonardo Da Vinci (1452-1519)